In China-U.S. showdown, Beijing’s steely propagandist sharpens her attack

 The upshot is that in both China and the United States, officials are priming the public to accept a higher degree of confrontation between the two nations, and this acceptance is paving the way to the reality.

-Propaganda has been a major push under China’s leader Xi Jinping, whose father was once propaganda minister, said Joseph Torigian, an assistant professor who studies authoritarian politics at American University.
+Propaganda has been a major push under Chinese leader Xi Jinping, whose father was once propaganda minister, said Joseph Torigian, an assistant professor who studies authoritarian politics at American University.

 “Xi Jinping is absolutely obsessed with the idea of motivation and ideals,” Torigian said.